CAMP YUBA TRIATHLON

-There are several cattle guards on course be cautious as you encounter them.
-In previous years we have covered them but in most cases it only changed the nature of the problem.
-This year they will be uncovered but heavily marked.
+There are several cattle guards that will be covered with plywood.
 Proper technique is to slow down to cross them while making yourself light on the bike.

 Sprint Distance- Out and back course covering 12.4 miles on US 90 and the frontage road along i-15.
 It is basically flat with several slight inclines and declines spaced throughout.
 The only turn is a left turn just after the I-15 overpass.
 This is a highly dangerous turn PLEASE slow down for it going out and coming back.

 Olympic Distance- Loop course covering the 25 miles.
 It has a few minor climbs and descents.
 This course begins the same as he sprint but continues past the sprint turnaround to another turnaround further down the frontage road.
 Once at this turn slow you will continue back on the frontage road to a right turn underneath an overpass on to US 90.
 Make the turn and it will loop you back to the State Park.